evansbenj/2020_GBS.md/2023_OneMap.md

-# now make a column with chromosome Proportions_relative_to_centromeres
+# now make a column with chromosome Proportions_relative_to_centromeres for XL
 # this just makes a column with a dummy value
 all$Proportions_relative_to_centromeres <- all$Coord/233740090 # this is the length of XL Chr1L
-# now update for each chr
+# now update for each chr for XL
 all[(all$Chr == 'Chr1L')&(all$Coord < 97110544),]$Proportions_relative_to_centromeres <- all[(all$Chr == 'Chr1L')&(all$Coord < 97110544),]$Coord/97110544 # this is the first part of XL Chr1L
 all[(all$Chr == 'Chr1L')&(all$Coord >= 97110544),]$Proportions_relative_to_centromeres <- (233740090 - all[(all$Chr == 'Chr1L')&(all$Coord >= 97110544),]$Coord)/(233740090-97110544) # this is the first part of XL Chr1L
 all[(all$Chr == 'Chr1S')&(all$Coord < 78965477),]$Proportions_relative_to_centromeres <- all[(all$Chr == 'Chr1S')&(all$Coord < 78965477),]$Coord/78965477 # this is the first part of XL Chr1S